Home > French Words > French Phrases > YOU ARE HERE

-This include a full guide of what it is and how to use it in a casual conversation with an audio example.
-And because we care about you, we also sprinkled super useful stuff like synonym, slow pronunciation audio, dialogue example and more!
+Are you ready to learn everything you need to know about the funny French phrase "J'ai la flemme"?
+To be more precise, this includes a detailed explanation of what it is and how to use it in a normal conversation with an audio example.
+But, we also added some useful things like slow pronunciation audio, dialogue example, synonym and more!

 It literally means: